 Contempt Hearing

-Scheduled June 4, 2026 — incarceration sought by Plaintiffs
+Rescheduled June 8, 2026 — incarceration sought by Plaintiffs; appointed counsel order signed

 UPEPA Stay